lsm2333/rpn-calculator/README.md

 3. try ```run_calculator.sh```

 # For developers
 Just share some thoughts during development to help developers go further beyond this project.
+In order to make project have better maintainability and extensibility, I take some of the design principle into consideration.
+For example, the SOLID principle(https://en.wikipedia.org/wiki/SOLID).
+I abstract an interface ```model.calculator.Calculator``` for stack based calculators.
+For more details, please check below lists.

 ## Add more operators
 1. just add one enum in ```enums.RpnOperator``` with implementation.